akinsho/git-conflict.nvim/README.md

 ## Status

-This plugin is under active development, it should generally work but you're likely to encounter some bugs during usage.
-The current commands and mappings are also subject to change.
+This plugin is under active development, it should generally work, but you're likely to encounter some bugs during usage.

 ## Requirements